5 Delicious Christmas Cookies To Make in Your RV

 2. Holiday Thumbprint Cookies

-Thumbprints are some of the most traditional Christmas cookies out there, and they’re super easy to boot.
+Thumbprints are some of the most traditional Christmas cookies out there, and they’re simple to make.

-This great recipe from Kristyn over at Lil’ Luna will have you noshing on these festive treats in twenty minutes flat thanks to the use of pre-made dough mix and a simple sugar frosting — though she also includes optional recipes to make everything from scratch!
+This great recipe from Kristyn over at Lil’ Luna will have you noshing on these festive treats in twenty minutes flat thanks to pre-made dough and a simple sugar frosting — though she also includes optional recipes to make everything from scratch!

 Click here for full details.